 All dorm rooms come with extra-long twin beds (a little longer than the standard size 80”), dressers, desks, and desk chairs, cable, and campus network jacks.
 The dorms are air-conditioned.
 Dorm room sizes vary from hall to hall.
 Your room will be ready to move into on Freshman Saturday, August 23, beginning no earlier than 9:00am.
 Single occupancy rooms are usually only available to upperclassmen.

 WHEN DO I FIND OUT WHO MY ROOMMATE IS?

 The Dean of Students Office only assigns roommates to students living in a residence hall.
 Each fraternity has their own system for assigning rooms and roommates.
-If you selected to live in a residence hall, then you will receive your roommate information along with your housing assignment in your Wabash email account by August 5.
+If you selected to live in a residence hall, then you will receive your roommate information along with your housing assignment in your Wabash email account on or before August 4.

 WHEN CAN I MOVE IN?

 Your room will be ready to move into Freshman Saturday, August 23, 2014, beginning no earlier than 9:00 a.m.
 Incoming students living in Independent Housing will pick up their room key in the Chadwick Court of the Allen Center at the end of the Freshman Saturday Check-In process.
 Further details will be provided in the Housing & Roommate Assignment Letter, which will be emailed on or before Tuesday, August 5th.

 WHAT SHOULD I BRING?

 See our suggested guidelines for what entering students may need at Wabash.